This article is part of a larger series on Bookkeeping.

 1. Minimal, Classy, and Detailed

-This invoice, though minimalistic, is highly functional, and includes all of the information necessary in one sheet.
-It includes the logo, contact information, billing addresses, information table, terms and conditions section, and even a small calendar at the bottom.
+This invoice, although minimalistic, is highly functional and includes all the information necessary in one sheet.
+It includes the logo, contact information, billing addresses, information table, terms and conditions section, and a small calendar at the bottom.
 All of these elements add to the sophisticated and trustworthy design.

 2. Clean, Sharp, and Professional

 This invoice design by Aaron Dickey keeps things sleek and professional by using a simple page layout, with a muted, calming block of color.
-The varying font sizes effectively draw attention to certain points of the design – the title, terms and contact information, and the final thank you note jump out immediately in this invoice example.
+The varying font sizes effectively draw attention to certain points of the design.
+The title, terms and contact information, and the final thank you note jump out immediately in this invoice example.

-If you wish to achieve a more vintage-inspired look then check out this invoice by Rob Brink’s design and printing service.
-It efficiently incorporated the critical elements of an invoice and brings in some print-inspired textures throughout to successfully evoke that vintage feeling.
+If you wish to achieve a more vintage-inspired look, then check out this invoice by Rob Brink’s design and printing service.
+It incorporates the critical elements of an invoice efficiently and brings in some print-inspired textures throughout to evoke that vintage feeling successfully.

 Do you consider your brand both friendly and bold?
 This invoice by BGG Design Studio uses elements that may be suitable for you.
 It evokes friendliness and confidence as it greets you with a big, confident ‘hello’ and directs you through the document.
-It effectively plays with scale, color and font weights to draw all the right kinds of attention.
+It plays with scale, color, and font weights effectively to draw all the right kinds of attention.